+1.2.3 Peripheral equipment

-1.3.4 Power supply
+.4 Power supply:

-The design and capability of an AWS depend critically on the method used to power it.
+The design and capability of an AWS depend critically uponon the method used to power it.
 The most important characteristics of an AWS power supply are high stability and interference-free operation.
-For safety reasons, and because of the widespread use and common availability of 12 V batteries, consideration should be given to the use of 12 V direct current power supply.
-Where mains power is available, the batteries could be float-charged from the main supply.
+For safety reasons, and because of the widespread use and common availability of 12 V batteries in motor vehicles, consideration should be given to the use of 12 V direct current power supply.
+Where mains power is available, the 12 V batteries could be float-charged from the main supply.
 Such a system provides the advantage of automatic backup power in the event of a mains power failure.
 The capacity of the buffer batteries depends on the mean power consumption of the system (AWS+instruments, including heating+modem) and the accepted duration of missing mains power.

-Automatic weather stations deployed at remote sites where no mains power is available must rely on batteries nearly always sourced by solar cells or other power sources, such as a diesel generator and wind- or water-driven generator.
-However, such low-power systems cannot, in general, support the more complex instruments required for cloud height and visibility measurements, which require large amounts of power.
-Furthermore, AWSs with auxiliary equipment such as heaters (for example, anemometers and rain gauges) and aspirators can also consume considerable amount of power, thus restricting the installation of an AWS to locations where mains power is available.
-If, because of the need for a versatile and comprehensive system, only the mains can supply sufficient power for full operation, provision should be made for a support from a backup supply, for at least the system clock, the processor and any volatile memory that may contain recent data needed to restart the station automatically.
+Automatic weather stations deployed at remote sites where no mains power is available must rely uponon batteries that may, or may not, be charged_nearly always sourced by an auxiliarysolar cells or other power sourcesources, such as a diesel generator, and wind- or water-driven generator, or solar cells.
+However, such low-power systems cannot, in general, support the more complex sensorsinstruments required for cloud height and visibility measurements, which require large amounts of power.
+Furthermore, AWSs with auxiliary equipment such as heaters (for example, anemometers, raingauges and rain gauges) and aspirators can also consume considerable amount of power, thus restricting the installation of an AWS to locations where mains power is available.
+If, because of the need for a versatile and comprehensive system, only the mains can supply sufficient power for full operation, provision should be made for a support, from a backup supply, offor at least the system clock, the processor and any volatile memory that may contain recent data needed to restart the station automatically.
 It is also a good practice to shut down the system when the voltage of the batteries falls below a fixed threshold, in order to protect the batteries which do not support a deep discharge.